David Fletcher (baseball): 2018–2020: Utility role

 The Angels promoted Fletcher to the major leagues on June 12, 2018.
-He made his MLB debut on June 13, hitting a two-run triple off Seattle Mariners starter Marco Gonzales for his first major league hit and his first two RBIs.
-He later singled off relievers Mike Morin and Roenis Elías to finish his first game at 3-for-4 with two RBIs and five total bases.
+He made his MLB debut on June 13, hitting a two-run triple off Seattle Mariners starter Marco Gonzales for his first major league hit and his first two RBI.
+He later singled off relievers Mike Morin and Roenis Elías, finishing his debut game 3-for-4 with two RBIs and five total bases.
 On July 12, Fletcher went 2-for-5 and hit his first major league home run, a leadoff home run against Mariners starter James Paxton on the second pitch he saw.
 In his first major league season, Fletcher played at second base, shortstop, third base, and right field.
-He batted .275 with a home run and 25 RBIs in 80 games.
+He batted .275 with a home run and 25 RBI in 80 games.

 In 2019, Fletcher made the Angels' Opening Day roster as an infielder.
 Early in April, he began to see playing time in left field due to an injury to Kole Calhoun and the subsequent move of Brian Goodwin to right field.
 By May, Fletcher continued to play in left field due to Justin Upton's extended turf toe injury absence.
 Angels manager Brad Ausmus stated his confidence in Fletcher's outfield abilities, saying he no longer viewed him as an "infielder playing the outfield".
-From May 21 to June 3, Fletcher composed a 13-game hitting streak, a span in which he went 22-for-53 (.415) with a home run and six RBIs.
+From May 21 to June 3, Fletcher composed a 13-game hitting streak, a span in which he went 22-for-53 (.415) with a home run and six RBI.
 Fletcher finished the season batting .290 with six home runs, 49 RBIs, eight stolen bases (11 attempts), and a team-leading 173 hits in 154 games.
 He was driven in by Mike Trout 15 times, Shohei Ohtani 12 times, and Albert Pujols 12 times.
 Out of all major leaguers, he swung at the lowest percentage of pitches inside the strike zone (48.7%) and made contact with the highest percentage of pitches he swung at (91.1%), the highest percentage of pitches he swung at in the strike zone (96.1%), as well as the highest percentage of pitches he swung at outside the strike zone (82.6%).

 In 2020, Fletcher began the season filling in for an injured Anthony Rendon at third base.
 Upon Rendon's return, Fletcher moved to shortstop to fill in for Andrelton Simmons, who was also recovering from an injury.
 Angels manager Joe Maddon stated that Fletcher would remain an everyday player once Simmons returned, either as a platoon at second base with Tommy La Stella or as a corner outfielder.
 When La Stella was traded on August 28, Fletcher became the team's primary second baseman.
-Fletcher finished the COVID-19-shortened season batting a team-leading .319 with three home runs and 18 RBIs in 49 games.
+Fletcher finished the COVID-19-shortened season batting a team-leading .319 with three home runs and 18 RBI in 49 games.
 He led the Angels in hits for the second consecutive season with 66.
 He received a single voting point for the American League MVP award, placing him in a tie for 17th in the final voting results.